-Do you dread that time of the month?
-We all go through those insufferable menstrual cramps when you just want to lie in the bed and wait for the day to get over.
+Do you dread your period every month?
+We all go through those insufferable menstrual cramps when you just want to lie in bed and wait for the day to end.
 Don’t suffer in silence.
-Try these home remedies to manage period pain that will help relieve your discomfort.
+Try these simple tips for period pain that will help relieve your discomfort.

-Binge eating those comfort foods like doughnuts, chips, and other fried foods is not really going to help your case.
-Instead, consume a low-fat, high-fiber diet which has nutrients like vitamins E, B1, B6, magnesium, zinc, and Omega-3 fatty acids that help in relieving muscle tension and inflammation.
+Binge eating those comfort foods like doughnuts, chips, and other fried stuff is not really going to help your case.
+Instead, consume a low-fat, high-fiber diet that has nutrients like vitamins E, B1, B6, magnesium, zinc, and Omega-3 fatty acids that help in relieving muscle tension and inflammation.
 Whole grains, lentils, beans, leafy vegetables, fruits, and nuts are the way to go.

 Working out releases endorphins in your brain that make you feel good.
-So take a walk, do yoga, run on the treadmill, or go for a swim and make sure to exercise your core muscles as well.
+However, not everyone feels up to working out on their period, so don’t push yourself.
+Take a walk, do yoga, run on the treadmill, or go for a swim.
+Do what makes you feel better.

-Massage your abdomen at least 5 minutes a day as it boosts the blood flow and eases tension, helping you feel better instantly.
-You can start a few days before you expect your period or even use essential oils as they are known to reduce the pain.
+Massage your abdomen for at least five minutes a day as it boosts the blood flow and eases tension, helping you feel better instantly.
+You can start a few days before you expect your period, or even use essential oils, as they are known to reduce pain.

 8. Try Acupressure